tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 [^1]: This was previously called "vested" or "fully vested" supply, but since that term was sometimes confusing to our users, we now use this more intutive and descriptive wording.

 [^2]: We previously reported on “Circulating Supply” excluding any tokens disbursed to the team, founders and shareholders.
 While an industry standard for this term seems far off (see [here](https://support.coinmarketcap.com/hc/en-us/articles/360043396252-Supply-Circulating-Total-Max) for an example of the current inconsistencies), we are now using the above more inclusively and intuitive definition.

+[^3]:In June 2024, unlocked supply was reported to be 1,975,000,000 TGN.
+This number is higher then the unlocked supply in March 2025 because of the updated vesting terms for the allocations to Decard, team and founders.
+Those tokens are now locked until the distribution of the network is achieved (start of the [release phase 3](./intro#3-curated-release)).